sqlparser/sqlflow_public/grabit/readme.md

 - **excludedDbsSchemas**

-List of databases and schemas to exclude from extraction, separated by commas
+This parameters works under the resultset filtered by `extractedDbsSchemas`.
-`database1/schema1,database2`
+List of databases and schemas to exclude from extraction, separated by commas `database1/schema1,database2`